Kallangouda/Random-password/README.md

 - Generate random passwords of varying lengths
 - Option to include uppercase letters, lowercase letters, numbers, and special characters in the generated password
 - Copy password to clipboard functionality
+- Responsive design for mobile and desktop browsers